IHCH-7179

-IHCH-7179 is a serotonin and dopamine receptor modulator related to the ergolines.
+IHCH-7179 is a serotonin and dopamine receptor modulator related to the ergolines and phenylpiperazines.
 It acts as a serotonin 5-HT_{1A} receptor agonist, serotonin 5-HT_{2A} receptor antagonist, and dopamine D_{2} receptor partial agonist.
 The drug produces antipsychotic-like effects in rodents, such as prevention of the hyperlocomotion induced by the NMDA receptor antagonist dizocilpine (MK-801).
 It also blocks the head-twitch response induced by the serotonergic psychedelic LSD.
 IHCH-7179 was first described in the scientific literature by 2024.
 It was developed by the Chinese Academy of Sciences and associated organizations in Shanghai, China.
 IHCH-7179 is of interest for potential treatment of schizophrenia.